sid91hari/Web-Data-Analytics/README.txt

 2. The Dummy_Live variable indicates whether the restaurant has only live music or other types of music
-3. A simple linear regression is performed considering three models
+3. A T-test is performed considering three models

 a.
 Avg.
 Rating vs Dummy_Live
 b.
 Avg_Sent_Score vs Dummy_Live
 c.
 Review_count vs Dummy_Live

-4. Across all models, the Dummy_Live show a positive impact on average rating, average sentiment score and number of reviews
+4. Across all models, the Dummy_Live show a positive and significant impact on average rating, average sentiment score and number of reviews

-Final equations:

-Avg.
-Rating = 3.61361 + 0.20552 * (Dummy_Live)
-Avg_Sent_Score = 0.224711 + 0.048535 * (Dummy_Live)
-Review_count = 217.50 + 271.34 * (Dummy_Live)

-A T-test is done on impact of revenue on Live Music bars.
+A T-test is also done on impact of revenue on Live Music bars.
 We find that revenue is significant.